The Bible says God created humans directly and uniquely. We are not products of an evolutionary process that began with lower life forms.

 Kind Creations

-The Bible says God created the plant and animal kinds—e.g., conifer, fern, feline, equine—by commanding them to exist.
+The Bible states that God created the plant and animal kinds, such as conifers, ferns, felines, and equines, by commanding them to exist.
 It does not address the creation of species.

-The Bible does not explain how this propagation occurred, but we can speculate based on what we know about genetics and knowledge transfer.
+The Bible does not explain how this propagation occurred, but we can speculate based on our understanding of genetics and the principles of knowledge transfer.

-These things indicate that God generated plant and animal species within their kinds by using an intelligent version of evolution that employed deliberate mutations, as opposed to the random mutations that Darwin theorized.
+These things indicate that God generated plant and animal species within their kinds using an intelligent version of evolution that employed mutations.

 Alphabets and messages originate in the mind of a rational composer who wants to deliver specific information to designated recipients for an express purpose.